iyoungkorea/website/README.md

-# YoungKorea Website
+# simple static Website for YoungKorea.

-This repository contains the source code for YoungKorea's business and logistics websites.
+This repository contains the source code for YoungKorea's business websites.

 ## 🔍 About